saeidtaleghani23/Computer_Vision_Projects/Bus_Truck_Detection_R_CNN/README.md

-# Simple R-CNN: Detecting Buses and Trucks in Images
+# R-CNN: Detecting Buses and Trucks in Images

 ![Project Overview](path/to/your/image.png) <!-- Replace with a project-related image if available -->